A Go-To-Market Launch I’m Proud Of

 From the very beginning, we built a healthy pipeline and set clear, data-driven growth goals for the product line:

-• Bookings Goals:
+Bookings Goals:

-• 2023: $796,000
+2023: $796,000

-• 2025: $2.1M
+2025: $2.1M

 The results were exceptional.
-Through coordinated sales and marketing efforts, we drove over $7 million in priced pipeline and consistently hit — or exceeded — our bookings targets quarter after quarter:
+Through coordinated sales and marketing efforts, we drove over $7 million in priced pipeline and consistently hit — or exceeded — our bookings targets quarter after quarter.

+Our average selling price grew from $14K to $18K.
+We maintained a strong 36% win rate across all segments.
 At the time of writing, this product line has generated over $4 million in revenue in just 2.5 years — a testament to the strength of our go-to-market strategy and cross-functional execution.
 It’s been widely recognized internally as one of the smoothest and most successful product launches in company history.